dariok/wdbmeta/README.md

 # wdbmeta
-Meta data format intended to enhance and simplify, possibly replace, METS
+Meta data format intended to enhance and simplify, possibly replace, METS in digital editions